-- 1. If the building alarm sounds, strobe lights are activated or a general announcement for evacuation is made over the intercom, individuals with disabilities are to evacuate the building by the safest and nearest exit and follow the general procedures for emergency evacuation. - 2.
-If individuals with disabilities are unable to evacuate without assistance, they should call 911 to report their current location and that they will move to the nearest stairwell to wait for assistance.
-They should also request that any available person notify UTPD or the fire department upon their arrival to the building.
+- 1. If the building alarm sounds, strobe lights are activated or a general announcement for evacuation is made over the intercom, individuals with disabilities should evacuate the building using the safest and nearest exit and following the general procedures for emergency evacuation. - 2.
+If individuals with disabilities are unable to evacuate without assistance, they should call 911 to report their current location and move to the nearest stairwell to wait for assistance.
+They should also request that any available person notify UTPD or the fire department upon their arrival at the building.
 Alternatively, individuals with disabilities may notify UTPD of their location and needs via the LiveSafe App. - 3.
+If emergency personnel need to assist a non-ambulatory individual with evacuating the building, the person with the disability should share information about how to best assist them with the evacuation process (wheelchair use, lift/transfer technique, etc.).
+The person with a disability is always the best authority on this information.

-Individuals with disabilities should provide the available person with any information that may be required to assist in the evacuation process (wheelchair use and/or lift required, etc.). - 4.
-In the event a fire alarm sounds, the first responding agency (UTPD or the fire department) will seek out individuals with disabilities reported to be in the building and provide assistance to evacuate the building if necessary.
-Keep in mind, emergency personnel may be engaged in various activities that prevent assisting all individuals; each person should be responsible for their own evacuation whenever possible. - 5.
+- 4. In the event a fire alarm sounds, the first responding agency (UTPD or the fire department) will seek out individuals with disabilities reported to be in the building and assist them with evacuating if necessary.
+Keep in mind, emergency personnel may be engaged in various activities that prevent them from assisting all individuals; every person should be responsible for their own evacuation whenever possible. - 5.
 In the event of an evacuation during a non-fire emergency, the steps described above will be followed. - 6.
 Individuals should provide a copy of their current schedules and immediately report changes to their Hall Director and Resident Advisor.

 The procedures to be followed for fire drills are identical to the emergency evacuation plan in the steps described above, except that individuals with disabilities may be asked to remain in the building if the availability of evacuation personnel and/or special equipment is limited.
-Moving to the nearest stairwell is an acceptable safe space for individuals unable to exit the building.
+Moving to the nearest stairwell is an acceptable safe space for individuals who are unable to independently exit the building.